vicsufer/PiNetting/README.md

 ```
 If the log folder is not created activity logs will not be stored.
 ### Configuration
-PiNetting uses several envirnonmental variables located in the pakage.json file and which can be tweaked:
+PiNetting uses several environmental variables located in the pakage.json file and which can be tweaked:
   - hostip: IP Of the device where PiNetting will be running.
   - port: Port used for the web service.
   - iprange: Subnetwork in which to perform discovery of devices.
 Ej: 192.168.0.1/24